Someone Hit Your Car?

 This is the most basic insurance that every vehicle owner must own.
 It confirms the persons’ fault in the event of an accident that covers all the damages to 3rd party-bodily and property damage.

-Here are some tips and information on filing the claim
+Here are some tips & information

 To file an accident claim, there are certain rules you must follow according to the MCF or Motor Claims Framework.
 Since that report, all accidents, even minor ones must be reported.